gammazero/pymakeself/README.md

 ## Acknowledgments

-This script was inspired by, and modeled after, makeself by Stephane Peter.
+This script was inspired by, and modeled after, [makeself](https://makeself.io/) by Stephane Peter.

+Pure-Python AES cryptography adapted from [pyaes](https://github.com/ricmoo/pyaes) by Richard Moore